Cycle from Venice through Trieste to Istria

 Attention: Tourist tax – if requested – has to be paid on the spot!

 Depending on the start hotel, parking facilities are available.
-Some hotels may require an obligatory fee of approx. € 30.00 - € 50.00 per week payable on the day of arrival (reservation not possible).
+Some hotels may require an obligatory fee payable on the day of arrival (reservation not possible).

+A ferry boat leaves Poreč every Thursday and Saturday.
+For the return transfer by ferry there is a limited availability for bikes (max.
+4 - e-bikes upon request).
 It is necessary to book and fully prepay the ferry transfer at the moment of the tour booking.
 The cost for the boat is subject to payment on confirmation of the travel booking, as the ferry has to paid in full.
 Following details are needed for the ferry ticket: First name, surname, date of birth, nationality, official document (passport or ID) document number and validity date.
-If the ferry transfer is cancelled for any reason (technical problems, logistic reasons of the owner, weather etc.), we will organise a bus transfer instead.
-The ferry ticket is non-refundable and the customer is not entitled to any compensation in this case.
+Transfer from the harbour in Venice to the first hotel the transfer can be booked during the briefing before the tour start and has to be paid directly to the driver on arrival at the ferry terminal San Basilio.

-Transfer from Porec to Triest with public transport: www.crnja-tours.hr/vozni-red-autobusa/, www.flixbus.de.
+Transfer from Porec to Triest with public transport: www.crnja-tours.hr/vozni-red-autobusa/, www.flixbus.com.

 • 21-gears women‘s or men‘s bicycle